jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-07.md

 "Who among the gods is gloriously supreme!

-Adu-nuna, " the Counselor of Ea," who created the gods his fathers,
+Adu-nuna" the Counselor of Ea," who created the gods his fathers,

 Unto the path of whose majesty